Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot

-Finally we summarized the techniques used in this paper and try to relate the AEF of colored Jones polynomials and that of Turaev-Viro invariant from an analytical perspective.
+Finally we summarized the techniques used in this paper and try to relate the AEF of colored Jones polynomials and that of Turaev-Viro invariants from an analytical perspective.

-It is suggested by H.Murakami \cite{HM11} that the AEF of the colored Jones polynomial can be expressed in the form of a contour integral of a function with the form $e^{N\Phi^{(1)}_0 (z)}$ along some suitable contour $C$.
-Here the function $\Phi^{(1)}_0(z)$ is called the potential function of the knot $K$ with the property that the evaluation of the potential function at some saddle point is equal to the complex volume of the knot $K$.
+It is suggested by H. Murakami \cite{HM11} that the AEF of the colored Jones polynomials can be expressed in the form of a contour integral of a function with the form $e^{N\Phi^{(1)}_\infty (z)}$ along some suitable contour $C$.
+Here the function $\Phi^{(1)}_\infty(z)$ is called the potential function of the knot $K$ and has the property that the evaluation of the potential function at some saddle point is equal to the complex volume of the knot $K$.

-In this paper, the authors generalize the above approach by using the one-parameter family of saddle point approximation.
-This gives a family of potential functions $\tilde{\Phi}^{(s)}_M (z)$ for $\ds s = \lim_{N \to \infty} \frac{M}{N+1/2} \sim 1$.
-From this we obtained the AEF stated as Theorem~\ref{mainthm1},~\ref{mainthm1.5} and~\ref{mainthm2}.
+In this paper, the authors generalize the above approach by using a one-parameter family version of the saddle point approximations.
+This gives a family of potential functions $\tilde{\Phi}^{(s)}_M (z)$ for $\ds s=\lim_{N \to \infty} \frac{M}{N+1/2} \sim~1$.
+From this we obtained the AEF as stated in Theorem~\ref{mainthm1},~\ref{mainthm1.5} and~\ref{mainthm2}.

 This idea can be summarized by the following conjecture: \begin{conjecture} For any hyperbolic knot $K$ and two integers $M$ and $N$, we denote $\ds s = \lim_{N \to \infty} \frac{M}{N+1/2}$.
 Then there exists a small neighborhood $U\subset \RR$ of $s=1$ such that for any $M$, $N$ with $s \in U$, we have a holomorphic function $\Phi^{(s)}_{M}(z)$ satisfying the following properties: \begin{enumerate} \item the holomorphic function $\Phi^{(1)}_{N}(z)$ gives the potential function of the knot $K$ by taking limit $N\to \infty$, i.e.